 The most densely-populated region in Italy full of art, nature and culture

-Lombardia has numerous protected areas: 24 regional parks, 65 reserves, 30 natural monuments, the Natural Park of the Valle del Ticino and the National Park of the Stelvio.
+Lombardia has numerous protected areas: 24 regional parks, 65 natural reserves, 30 natural monuments, the Valle del Ticino Natural Park and the Stelvio National Park.
 The local wildlife and vegetation are rich and varied: wolves, ermines, foxes, marmots, deers, hares, steinbocks, chamoises and roe deers.
 This region also has many passes: the Stelvio, Tonale and Maloja passes, and the Bernina and Spulga passes that connect Lombardia to Switzerland.

 Lombardia's gastronomic tradition is very varied because of its many different areas and historical past.
 Among the best local dishes there are the milanese risotto, the milanese breaded cutlet, polenta, ossobuco, soups and stuffed pasta.
 The typical products are the bresaola of the Valtellina, milanese salami, Grana Padano cheese, crescenza cheese, gorgonzola cheese and the Franciacorta wines.
 Lombardia also has many historical monuments and is the region with the highest number of sites recognized as Unesco's world heritage.